kreativekorp/multiconvert-data/README.md

 		}
 	}

 The `"datatype": "text"` key-value pair indicates that the `parser` function takes a string and the `formatter` function returns a string.

-The `parser` and `formatter` functions in this example have been prettified for readability.
+The `parser` and `formatter` functions in these examples have been prettified for readability.
 Most functions in the actual data files are minimized.

 It is generally recommended for JavaScript functions in unit definitions to use syntax as archaic as possible for maximum compatibility, hence the use of `function (a) { ... }` instead of `a => { ... }`, the check for `a.trim`, the use of `var` instead of `const` or `let`, the expression `Math.log(a / 27.5) * 12 / Math.log(2)` instead of `Math.log2(a / 27.5) * 12`, etc.